endpoints/endpoints/website/app/data/tutorial/step-2.md

     module.exports = Bookshelf;

-This file links up Bookshelf to our database via Knex and then exports a Bookshelf Object that we'll extend when we write our models (via the base_model which we'll build next!).
+This file exports a Bookshelf Object that we'll extend when we write our models (via the base_model which we'll build next!).

 #### Base Model